Inspiring people to practice kindness and pass it on to others

 This is a wonderful idea - you can also carry some spare unbrellas in your car to give away.

-Posted 11 months ago by Barbara from Central Florida
+Posted over 1 year ago by Barbara from Central Florida

 We carry gallon jugs of water when we go out as we are in the desert and water is critical for survival.
 I also keep 5.00 gift cards handy so they can at least get a hot meal when we find someone at the corner.

-Posted 9 months ago by DocHolly from Las Vegas NV
+Posted over 1 year ago by DocHolly from Las Vegas NV

 Great idea!
 I often place a little extra in food and sometimes toilet paper in my shopping trolley and give the items to our local homeless shelter, but never think about the other types of toiletries.
 I also often buy soft toys from charity shops and give those to another homeless organization, to give out with their Christmas hampers for the children.
 Yet, you've expressed some new ideas to think about.
 Another idea I think could be face/wash cloths placed in as well.

-Posted 8 months ago by DebMcG from Albury, Australia
+Posted about 1 year ago by DebMcG from Albury, Australia

 People are so appreciative of this!
 I add raincoats in the winter and tarps in the summer.
 But I think one of the most important things the people appreciate is the acknowledgement that they are people and worthwhile - a smile, hello, etc. And a care package is just a bridge for the acknowledgement.

-Posted 7 months ago by Debbie from Sacramento CA
+Posted about 1 year ago by Debbie from Sacramento CA

 We have a local homeless man in our neighborhood and I am going to give him a new large tarp and bungee cords along with some other things like socks and food :)